nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

     }

-NEST does not support node properties stored on an individual-basis in HDF5 datasets.
+NEST does not support node properties stored on an individual basis in HDF5 datasets.
 This restriction can be circumvented by assigning a single node its own node type id.

 Below is an example of a node types CSV file with the required headers for neuron nodes: